jesse-kaufman/portfolio-site/src/content/projects/home-server-docker-setup/index.md

 ---
 date: 2025-03-19T05:00:56-06:00
-title: Home network & Docker setup
+title: Home server & Docker services setup
 description: My home network is a self-hosted environment designed for automation, media management, and system orchestration.
 It runs a Docker-based infrastructure that leverages various containerized services for AI-powered automation, notifications, and home management.
 tags:
   - Docker